 Lisa has been recognized as a Rising Star in intellectual property litigation by Northern California Super Lawyers each year since 2013.
 As an undergraduate, Lisa regularly served as a teaching assistant for the introductory computer science course and was recognized with the Computer Science Department Award for Excellence and Dedication in Teaching.
 She received her bachelor’s degree in computer science and legal studies from U.C.
 Berkeley and her law degree from the University of Chicago Law School.

-Greg is an attorney and a business executive leading the management and utilization of the Kudeslki Group’s patent portfolio.
+Greg is an attorney and a former business executive leading the management and utilization of the Kudeslki Group’s patent portfolio.
 The Kudelski Group is a global leader in providing video distribution technology and services.
 Greg leads a global team of professionals to set and meet IP business objectives.
 Before joining Kudelski, Greg was part of the Gray Cary and DLA Piper law firms where he litigated patents and complex commercial issues.

 John is a patent attorney with over 10 years of experience working in major law firms and in-house environments.
 Experience extends from patent procurement to advising key players on patent and patent licensing matters for start-ups, universities, and large companies.
 Experience covers technological advancements in electrical hardware, computer science, communication systems, and other cutting edge technologies.